eekcoopuw/jobmon/docsource/architecture/deployment_units.rst

 - Server, as a Kubernetes service, defined below
 - Usage integrator, also a central Kubernetes Service

 Only one Python wheel is built.
-Therefore, the total codebase is deployed to each of the above locations, but only the relevant section is active.
+Therefore, the total codebase is actually deployed to each of the above locations, but only the relevant section is active.